Brochures are sold in packages of 25.

 Fact: The opposite is often true.
-Persons who have made prior suicide attempts may be at greater risk of actually committing suicide; for some, suicide attempts may seem easier a second or third time.
+Persons who have made prior suicide attempts may be at greater risk of actually dying by suicide.
+For some, suicide attempts may seem easier a second or third time.

 Myth: “If a person is seriously considering suicide, there is nothing you can do.”

 Fact: Most suicide crises are time-limited and based on unclear thinking.
-Persons attempting suicide want to escape from their problems.
-Instead, they need to confront their problems directly in order to find other solutions–solutions which can be found with the help of concerned individuals who support them through the crisis period, until they are able to think more clearly.
+People attempting suicide want to escape from their problems.
+Instead, they need to confront their problems directly to find other solutions–solutions that can be found with the help of concerned individuals who support them through the crisis period, until they are able to think more clearly.

 Myth: “Talking about suicide may give a person the idea.”

 Fact: The crisis and resulting emotional distress will already have triggered the thought in a vulnerable person.
 Your openness and concern in asking about suicide will allow the person experiencing pain to talk about the problem which may help reduce his or her anxiety.
 This may also allow the person with suicidal thoughts to feel less lonely or isolated, and perhaps a bit relieved.

 Most suicides can be prevented by sensitive responses to the person in crisis.
 If you think someone you know may be suicidal, you should:

 Remain calm.
 The fact that the person is openly talking with you about their thoughts and feelings is a positive sign they want help.